 This work was funded in part with Federal funds from the National Institute of Allergy and Infectious Diseases, the National Institutes of Health, and the Department of Health and Human Services."

 "A Little Change Can Make a Lot of MIC Difference: the Inoculum Effect and Antibiotic Susceptibility Testing"

 Thanks to American Society of Microbiology science writer, Julie Wolf, for highlighting our inoculum effect manuscript in the ASM mBiosphere Blog, "A Little Change Can Make a Lot of MIC Difference: the Inoculum Effect and Antibiotic Susceptibility Testing"

 Synergistic Activity of Colistin-Containing Combinations against Colistin-Resistant Enterobacteriaceae.

 Published online today in Antimicrobial Agents and Chemotherapy!
 Thea Brennan-Krohn, Alejandro Pironti, and James E. Kirby.
 Synergistic Activity of Colistin-Containing Combinations against Colistin-Resistant Enterobacteriaceae.
 Antimicrob.
 Agents Chemother.
 Accepted manuscript posted online 30 July 2018 , doi:10.1128/AAC.00873-18.

-"The Inoculum Effect in the Era of Multidrug Resistance: Minor Differences in Inoculum Have Dramatic Effect on Minimal Inhibitory Concentration Determination."
+Now live on the Antimicrobial Agents and Chemotherapy Webpage: The Inoculum Effect in the Era of Multidrug Resistance: Minor Differences in Inoculum Have Dramatic Effect on MIC Determination.